princessetowe/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This directory conatins a header file and tasks for project 0x06-pointers_arrays_strings
+This directory contains a header file and tasks for project 0x06-pointers_arrays_strings

 main.h: Header file containing the prototypes for each task Task 0: A function that concatenates two strings.